Seløyna

-Seløyna or Seløy is an island in Øygarden municipality in Vestland county, Norway.
+Seløyna is an island in Øygarden Municipality in Vestland county, Norway.
 The 8.7 km2 island is the northernmost of the large populated islands in the Øygarden archipelago.
 It is connected to the island of Alvøyna by a short bridge over the Vikesundet strait.
 The small island of Førehjelmo lies just to the north of Seløyna, and there is a small bridge connecting to it.

+History

-The island was once part of the old municipality of Hjelme which existed until 1964.
+The island was once part of the old Hjelme Municipality which existed until 1964.
 The island is home to two churches: the Old Hjelme Church (founded in 1875) in the small, coastal village of Hjelmo and the "new" Hjelme Church (founded in 1971) centrally located along the main road crossing the island of Seløyna.